masoodfaisal/ml-workshop/docs/setup-v2.md

 In your cloned version of this repo, copy the two CSV files from _FSI_ or _Telco_ (depending on your chosen use case) to the root data folder as shown - in my case I'm using FSI.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/2-0-copy-raw-csv-files.png)

+Now do a Git Commit - committing these files into your clone or fork of this repository (https://github.com/masoodfaisal/ml-workshop)

-Now login and run the job.
+Next login and run the job.
 In OpenShift Networking -> Routes, open the _JupyterHub_ route and select this image:
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/2-data-engineer-jup-start-server.png)

 Once in, you'll see a file list page.
 We need to clone this repository where your workshop files are downloaded from.
 To that click on New -> Terminal as shown